openhwgroup/cva6/docs/ariane_testharness.md

 ## UART

 There are two signals for the `apb_uart` module in the `ariane_testharness` namely `tx` and `rx` for transmitting and receiving the data.
-`axi2apb_64_32`, module is used to convert the axi protocol five channel signals  to a single channel apb signals.
+`axi2apb_64_32`, module has been used to convert the axi protocol five channel signals to a single channel apb signals.
 The `axi2apb_64_32` module has been used between AXI_BUS and `apb_uart module`.
 The signals of the `apb_uart` module have been shown in the diagram below:

 ![apb_uart](diagrams/Test_harness_CVA6-apb_uart.drawio.png "apb_uart")

-Only the signals related to the test_harness has been shown in the above diagram.
+Only the signals related to the test_harness have been shown in the above diagram.

 ## PLIC